cube3power/atsd/installation/other-distributions.md

  sudo /opt/atsd/install_user.sh
 ```

 It may take up to 5 minutes to initialize the database.
-Installation on ARM devices may take up to 20 minutes.

 ## Check Installation